Optogenetic control of intracellular flows and cell migration: a comprehensive mathematical analysis with a minimal active gel model: Minimal active gel model

-we see a relaxation behavior of the cell's length towards the stationary solution with $L=\hat{L}$ for different starting lengths $L(0)$, cf.~Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_varying_L_starting}(a).
+We first studied the viscous case, $\mathcal{T}=0$, as shown in Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_varying_L_starting}.
+Starting with a stress-free slab ($s\equiv0$) and $\dot{L}=\dot{G}=G=0$, we see a relaxation behavior of the cell's length towards the stationary solution with $L=\hat{L}$ for different starting lengths $L(0)$, cf.~Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_varying_L_starting}(a).
 The numerical result is in good agreement with the second order perturbative solution given in Eq.~(\ref{eq:Active_Maxwell_second_order_perturbative_solution_L}), cf.~the green curves.
 In the cell's interior, there is the typical $\cosh$-shaped stress profile which is contractile or extensile, as well as anterograde or retrograde flow inside the cell, see Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_varying_L_starting}(b), again in agreement with the analytical solution Eq.~(\ref{eq:Active_Maxwell_solution_s_viscous}).
 Note that the flow inside the cell is negligible and that the length change dominates the material flow in the lab frame.
 Our simulations also show that increasing (decreasing) $\mathcal{L}$ leads to slower (faster) relaxation, which can be traced back to $\mathcal{L}^2/L^2$ being the effective diffusion constant (see Eq.~(\ref{eq:Active_Maxwell_numerical_convection_advection})).
 Changes in $\mathcal{L}$, however, do not change the results qualitatively.
 Changing the active stress $\sigma_{act}$ only shifts the stable length $\hat{L}$ according to Eq.~(\ref{eq:Active_Maxwell_stable_Lhat}), as long as $\sigma_{act}<1$.

 To understand the influence of the viscoelastic material properties, we next considered different Maxwell relaxation times $\mathcal {T}$, but now starting with a symmetry-broken initial condition for the stress for which we by way of example chose